Bismarck Nursing Excellence

 Well-being

-Well-being matters.
-That’s why Sanford Health offers employees and their families access to a variety of resources for extra support whenever it is needed.
-Taking time to focus on the six dimensions of well-being (physical, emotional, spiritual, professional, financial, and social) allows employees and their families to thrive in all areas of life.
+We know the well-being of our team matters.
+That’s why Sanford Health offers our employees and their families access to a variety of resources for extra support whenever it is needed.
+Taking time to focus on the six dimensions of well-being (physical, emotional, spiritual, professional, financial, social) allows employees and their families to thrive in all areas of life.

 Zen Den

-Sanford Health Bismarck recently announced the opening of a brand new "Zen Den," a wellness room dedicated to promoting well-being and providing respite for frontline direct patient care workers.
+Sanford Health Bismarck has the "Zen Den," a wellness room dedicated to promoting well-being and providing respite for frontline direct patient care workers.

 Zen Den in Bismarck